Drug driving involves driving when you have drugs in your system.

 This will maximise your chances of getting the best possible outcome in your case.

-In some cases, our lawyers may be able to help you avoid a conviction altogether by persuading the magistrate to issue you with a section 10, which is where you are found guilty of the offence, but no conviction is recorded on your criminal record.
+In some cases, our lawyers may be able to help you avoid a conviction altogether by persuading the magistrate to issue you with a section 10 dismissal or conditional release order, which is where you are found guilty of the offence, but no conviction is recorded on your criminal record.

-Most importantly, a section 10 means that you will not be disqualified from driving or be made to pay a fine – you will get to keep your licence and stay on the road.
+Most importantly, a section 10 dismissal or conditional release order means that you will not be disqualified from driving or be made to pay a fine – you will get to keep your licence and stay on the road.